-3. The company shall carry on and conduct its business at all times in accordance with the PIDG Code of Conduct and the PIDG Operating Policies and Procedures.
-To the extent that there is a conflict between any provision of these articles and the PIDG Code of Conduct or the PIDG Operating Policies and Procedures, the PIDG Code of Conduct or (as the case may be) the PIDG Operating Policies and Procedures shall apply
+- 3. The company shall carry on and conduct its business at all times in accordance with the PIDG Code of Conduct and the PIDG Operating Policies and Procedures.
+To the extent that there is a conflict between any provision of these articles, the PIDG Code of Conduct or the PIDG Operating Policies and Procedures, the following order of precedence shall prevail:

+- a) PIDG Code of Conduct

+- b) PIDG Operating Policies and Procedures

+- c) these articles.